 First, try to eat smaller meals more frequently throughout the day.
 This will help to stabilize your blood sugar levels and prevent spikes that can lead to cravings.

-Secondly, make sure to include protein and healthy fats at every meal, as this will help to slow down the digestion of carbohydrates and keep you feeling fuller for longer.
+Secondly, make sure to include protein and healthy fats at every meal, as this will help slow down the digestion of carbohydrates and keep you fuller for longer.

-However, food cravings are notoriously difficult, so if you’ve tried these strategies before to stop craving carbs be sure to watch the masterclass at the bottom of this blog post!
+However, food cravings are notoriously tricky, so if you’ve tried these strategies before to stop craving carbs, watch the masterclass at the bottom of this blog post!

 Why do bodybuilders eat white rice?